imprateeksh/knowledge-center/Helm/Readme.md

  - Follow standard helm directory structure
  - Use Semantic Versioning (SemVer) for chart versioning.
  - Documentation- Include a well documented Readme.md with details on usage, values and dependencies.
+ - Excessive or poorly designed hooks can complicate chart management.
  - Leverage Helm templates to generate Kubernetes manifests.
  - Keep templates simple; avoid complex logic.
 Use helper functions for clarity.
  - Use conditionals for optional dependencies based on user choices